liubin/docs.hyper.sh-hyperform/01-GettingStarted/03-first-project/03-deploy-stack-wordpress.md

 # Deploy Stack 'wordpress'

-Now let's deploy a Wordpress+MySQL stack with ELB/ASG/Volume/Secrets, which is much more complicate than stack 'nginx'.
+Now let's deploy a Wordpress+MySQL stack with ELB/ASG/Volume/Secrets, which is a more complicated stack than the previous 'nginx' deployment.

 ## Prepare